d3dc/classier-react/README.md

 [![Build Status](https://travis-ci.com/d3dc/classier-react.svg?branch=master)](https://travis-ci.com/d3dc/classier-react)
 ![npm](https://img.shields.io/npm/l/classier-react.svg)

-We keep putting styles in Javascript.
-We've developed these rather awesome and complex toolchains to have tools like [Rebass](jxnblk/rebass).
-But the thing is, most browser apps don't need an alternative to CSS and, sometimes, you just want to use your favorite stylesheet.

-We know awesome stylesheets are out there for browsers, its just awkward to make use of them in our javascript.
-Cramming everything into that `className` string feels wrong and our brains have to remember how the styles were written.

-`classier-react` solves the problem by simply translating from props to CSS classes.
-Its not generating code and its not pushing the browser to its limits.
+`classier-react` lets you use your stylesheet utilty classes as props out of the **Box** and can automatically generate react components for the elements in your CSS modules.

 ```jsx
 const Button = props => (
   <Box rounded bg="blue" py={2} px={4} {...props} is="button" />
 )
 ```

+We know awesome stylesheets are out there for browsers, its just awkward to make use of them when working with JSX.
+Cramming everything into that `className` string feels wrong and our brains have to remember how the styles were written.

+`classier-react` solves the problem by simply translating from props to CSS classes.
+Its not generating code and its not pushing the browser to its limits.

 Think of it like `classnames` with superpowers.